YBerth13/kurtle/_drafts/recursion-tutorial.md

 First, you can head over to [the code sandbox](http://eloquentjavascript.net/code/) for Eloquent JavaScript.
 Here, you can select chapter 5: higher-order functions and then you can play around with the code.
 Basically, this loads the objects and functions for the chapter.
 It's cool to work in this "sandbox", but I actually find it easier to work locally on your computer.
 It will also help us learn how to do this stuff in a more real-world environment.

 On the sandbox page, download the .zip file that contains the code for chapter 5.
 Unzip it.

+Note: This tutorial is based on the 2nd edition of the book.
+If the files aren't the same as I describe them or there's a new version of the book, it's possible that the content has been updated or revised.
+You can download the files I used to write this tutorial from my [github](https://github.com/kweiberth/05_higher_order).

-In this folder we have the following files:
+Okay, in this folder we have the following files:

 {% highlight bash %}
 05_higher_order